Relativistic Particle on Light-Front: Application on Spin-1 Particle

-First, taking $\eta, \eta_p \rightarrow 0$, Eq.(\ref{eq:wig_d_vec_0}) reduces to the Wigner d-matrix at rest frame, thus giving the correct zero momentum limit.
+First, taking $\eta, \eta_p \rightarrow 0$, Eq.(\ref{eq:wig_d_vec}) reduces to the Wigner d-matrix at rest frame, thus giving the correct zero momentum limit.

 Second, we study the massless limit by taking $\eta,\eta_p\rightarrow \infty$.
-In this limit, diagonal elements of the Wigner d-matrx become identity, while all non-diagonal elements go to $0$, i.e. $d_{\sigma,\sigma'}^{n|n_p}\rightarrow \delta_{\sigma\sigma'}$.
+In this limit, the diagonal elements of the Wigner d-matrix become 1, while all non-diagonal elements go to $0$, i.e. $d_{\sigma,\sigma'}^{n|n_p}\rightarrow \delta_{\sigma\sigma'}$.
 However, we need to be careful when approaching this limit, keeping in mind that what we're really computing is how polarization vectors transform under little group: